bhavinmoriya/YouTubeNotes/oxford.md

-You're absolutely right!
-Let's rewrite the solution with proper LaTeX-style markdown for mathematical expressions.
-Here's the corrected version:
+You're right—let's use the correct LaTeX-style markdown with `$` symbols for inline math and `$$` for display math.
+Here's the properly formatted solution:

 ---